Ashok0/EnderalVREssentials/README.md

 [**Scoped VR-1-1-1 v1.1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/16666?tab=files): Scoped Bows Remixed meshes designed for VR.

-[**Dynamically Disable Eye Adaptation and Bloom v1.2.0**](https://www.nexusmods.com/skyrimspecialedition/mods/2135?tab=files): Disables the irritating eye adaptation and object blooming through scripting.
-Compatible with all image space lighting mods!

-[**Pouring Rain v2.0**](https://www.nexusmods.com/skyrimspecialedition/mods/6077?tab=files): Increases rain particles density during raining weathers.

-[**R.A.S.S - Rain Ash And Snow Shaders v3.2.2**](https://www.nexusmods.com/skyrimspecialedition/mods/22780?tab=files): "R.A.S.S." adds visual effects to the Player and NPCs during certain conditions.

-[**SkyVRaan - Shimmering VR Waters v1.0.1**](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files): Adds a fake reflection effect to Skyrim VR's outdoor water.
-It breaks up the distant LOD, shows wave movement on the distant water, and gives an illusion of water depth in the distance.
-Also has improved realism and clarity of near water.
-- Requires patching with Synthesis.

-[**Smoking Torches and Candles SSE v1.76**](https://www.nexusmods.com/skyrimspecialedition/mods/8607): A modification that adds a smoke particle effect to torches used by the player and the NPCs as well as those mounted to the wall.
-Optional component will add a smoke particle effect to most candles in the game world.
-- Added for smoking candles.
-Smoking torches appears to not always function.

-[**Storm Lightning for SSE and VR v1.4.9**](https://www.nexusmods.com/skyrimspecialedition/mods/29243?tab=files): A remake of Minty's Lightning mod as an SKSE plugin.
-The purpose of this mod is stability and scalability.
-It can summon up to 50 sheet lightnings and 50 fork lightnings per second and up to 31 cells distance.
-This results in a more natural and enjoyable storm experience.

 [**Basic Dining Set Replacer 1k v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/30055?tab=files): A mod that replaces the dining set we often see in farmhouses or taverns in skyrim.

 [**Noble Skyrim FULL PACK Performance Edition v5.5.0**](https://www.nexusmods.com/skyrimspecialedition/mods/21423?tab=files): Gives all of Skyrim's architecture a complete new look by changing its textures to custom ones.
 Beside the architecture, several other things, such as landscape, dungeons (ruins, mines, caves etc.), clutter stuff etc. have been re-textured as well, to match the rest of the mod.